sandpit/sandpit/docs/01-documentation.md

 sandpit.resize = () => {}
 ```

-> Note: If you don't override the resize hook, resize will fire `change()` when the canvas element changes size.
+> NOTE: If you don't override the resize hook, resize will fire `change()` when the canvas element changes size.

-> Note: The resize event is tied to the `window` object.
+> NOTE: The resize event is tied to the `window` object.

 ### touch()
 The `touch()` hook fires when a mouse is clicked (`mousedown`) or a tap occurs (`touchstart`).
 The hook has access to the event, or you can take advantage of the normalised input from `sandpit.input`.